zebrium/ze-cli/DEVELOPMENT.md

 ## Committing Changes
 Before committing changes to ze-cli and opening a Pull Request, please run `make all` to ensure all checks are met in order to make your PR pass the required checks.

+## Cleanup
+In order to clean your environment after running make commands, you can run `make cleanup`.
+This will purge any internal directories created from previous make commands.